 Educators for the 21st Century

-The Educators for the 21st Century competitive grant program (formerly known as the Washington Higher Education Improving Teacher Quality grant program) provides partnership grants for professional development projects serving K-12 educators.
-The Washington Student Achievement Council administers the program, which is federally funded under Title II of the No Child Left Behind Act of 2001.
+The Educators for the 21st Century competitive grant program provided partnership grants for professional development projects serving K-12 educators.
+The Washington Student Achievement Council administered the program, which was federally funded under Title II, Part A, Subpart 3 of the No Child Left Behind Act of 2001.
 To date, the Council and its predecessor, the Higher Education Coordinating Board, have awarded grants to 58 projects.
 Projects provided professional development in core academic subject areas, and partnerships included all of the following partners: